Internet-of-People/iop-ts/packages/sdk/README.md

   'UNLOCK_PASSWORD',
 );

-const hydraParams = {
+const hydraParams = new Crypto.HydraParameters(
-  network: Crypto.Coin.Hydra.Testnet, // it also supports BTC, Ark coins
-  account: 0 // you can have multiple accounts under the same Hydra subtree, we use the first one here };
+  Crypto.Coin.Hydra.Testnet, // it also supports BTC, Ark coins 0 // you can have multiple accounts under the same Hydra subtree, we use the first one here );

-Crypto.HydraPlugin.rewind(vault, 'UNLOCK_PASSWORD', hydraParams); // you have to first rewind the vault's state in order to access sub-trees const hydra = Crypto.HydraPlugin.get(vault, hydraParams);
+// You have to rewind the state of the account in order to access it.
+We provided a mock implementation
+// that does not look at the blockchain, just adds 1 receiving address.
+Crypto.HydraPlugin.rewind(vault, 'UNLOCK_PASSWORD', hydraParams);
+const hydra = Crypto.HydraPlugin.get(vault, hydraParams);

 const firstAddress = hydra.pub.key(0);
 const secondAddress = hydra.pub.key(1);
+// The vault remembers that you accessed this 2nd receiving address, so it sets isDirty, which is
+// only cleared by saving the vault save.
 ```

 To learn the Hydra plugin's public and private interface, please check [its repository](https://github.com/Internet-of-People/morpheus-ts/tree/master/packages/morpheus-crypto).